jonnonz1/nz-statute-book/acts/public/2001/habeas-corpus-act-2001.md

 An application to challenge the legality of a person's detention may be made by an application for a writ of habeas corpus.

 ### 7 Manner of application for writ
-(1) An application for a writ of habeas corpus must be made to the High Court by originating application in the manner provided by the High Court Rules.
+(1) An application for a writ of habeas corpus must be made to the High Court by originating application in the manner provided by the High Court Rules 2016.
 (2) Despite subsection (1), nothing in that subsection excludes the inherent jurisdiction of the High Court to hear and to make an order on an oral application at any time in circumstances of unusual urgency.
 (3) Despite subsection (1), the provisions of any High Court Rule providing for directions by the court before the hearing, or affecting the hearing, of an originating application or empowering the court to convene a conference of the parties to an originating application do not apply to an application.
 (4) No applicant may be disqualified for lack of capacity or standing.